longhorn/website/content/docs/0.8.1/volumes-and-nodes/create-volumes.md

 ### Binding Workloads to PVs without a Kubernetes StorageClass

-It is possible to use a Longhorn StorageClass to bind a workload to a PV without creating a StorageClass object in Kubernetes.
+The StorageClass name can also be used as a label, so it is possible to use a Longhorn StorageClass to bind a workload to an existing PV without creating a StorageClass object in Kubernetes.

 Since the Storage Class is also a field used to match a PVC with a PV, which doesn't have to be created by a Provisioner, you can create a PV manually with a custom StorageClass name, then create a PVC asking for the same StorageClass name.